 7. Family Website/Blog Night.
-We’ve all heard of family newsletters but join the age of technology and create a family website.
-Have your kids help you pick out the layout, colors and design.
-Gather together around the computer and decided what information to include on the site.
-If you decide to do a blog gather around the computer on a specific night of the week and have the kids tell you what they think should be included.
+We’ve all heard of family newsletters, but join the age of technology and create a family website.
+Have your kids help you pick out the layout, colors, and design.
+Gather together around the computer and decide what information to include on the site.
+If you decide to do a blog, gather around the computer on a specific night of the week and have the kids tell you what they think should be included.

 11. Dessert Out Night.
 Surprise your kids by eating dinner at home and announcing that you’re taking them out for dessert!
 If it’s warm, head to an outdoor ice cream parlor and if it’s colder, go out for warm apple pie.

 12. $5 Dollar Shopping Night.
-Take your kids to a store like Target, Wal-Mart, or The Dollar Store and give them each $5.
+Take your kids to a store such as Target, Wal-Mart, or Dollar Tree and give them each $5.
 Make it a contest to see who can buy the best item for the family just using that amount.
-Let them know that they can buy numerous items and combing them to make their final purchase.
-(Ex. buying letter stickers and spelling out your family’s name on a small scrapbook).
+Let them know that they can buy numerous items and combing them to make their final purchase. (e.g., buying letter stickers and spelling out your family’s name on a small scrapbook).

 13. Costume Night.
-Consignment shops or Goodwill and have them – pick out a funny outfit.
-Then go for a picnic in the park as a group of random personalities.
+Go to a consignment shop or Goodwill and have them pick out a funny outfit.
+Then, go for a picnic in the park as a group of random personalities.
 Make sure to take pictures of this night!

 14. History Night.
 This night has a lot of possibilities: Invite a grandparent over to tell stories of their life when they were young, tell your kid’s stories about you and your siblings when you were growing up or invite a friend who is a war veteran over to share their experiences with your kids.